Marcus C. Blackmore AM

-Marcus is currently the Chairman of Blackmores Ltd, a public company employing over 540 people in Australia, New Zealand and Asia.
+Marcus is currently Executive Director of Blackmores Ltd, a public company employing over 1,200 people in Australia, New Zealand and Asia.
 The company markets the premium brand of vitamin and herbal products under the ‘Blackmores’ label and is widely recognised for its ethical practices and its treatment of staff.

 Marcus also holds the following positions: